ns-moosavi/coval/conll/README.md

 For instance, the following command only reports the CEAFe and LEA scores:

-python scorer.py <key> <system> ceafe lea
+python scorer.py key system ceafe lea

-The first and second arguments after "scorer.py" have to be <key> and <system>, respectively.
+The first and second arguments after 'scorer.py' have to be 'key' and 'system', respectively.
 The order of other options is arbitrary.

 ## Evaluation Modes